 As much time as possible!
 Our aim is to get you out and about and to actually experience the country you’re in.
 We'll take you for walks, explore castles, recount local myths and legends and tell you about our often turbulent history.

-Whilst we regularly get couples and friends travelling together, we also get a good number of solo travellers and down to our style of travel, you'll get to know everyone soon enough!
+Some of our tours run in conjunction with our mates at Highland Explorer Tours, so we get a good mix of couples and friends travelling together.
+We also get a good number of solo travellers and down to our style of travel, you'll get to know everyone soon enough!
 We're all about meeting new people and making new connections.

 Occasionally we do have more than one departure each day so it is not guaranteed that you will be on the same bus if bookings are made separately.
 This can be easily be arranged by contacting us prior to your departure date.
 Just call or email us with everyone's names, booking references and the tour they are on – we’ll do the rest.

 Each customer can bring one standard piece of baggage up to a maximum weight of 15kg.
-This weight should cover a standard 60 litre backpack or a medium holdall or suitcase.
-Unfortunately if your baggage is in excess of this allowance you may be asked to leave it behind in secure storage.
+This weight should cover a standard 60 litre backpack or a medium holdall or suitcase (67cm x 45cm).
+Unfortunately, if your baggage is in excess of this allowance you may be asked to leave it behind in secure storage.
 In addition, a standard daypack may be carried on the coach provided it can fit in the luggage rack or under your seat.

 Tipping is not compulsory.
 If you'd like to recognise great service then please feel free to do so.
 100% of tips are retained by our team - not the company.
 We are often asked 'How much?' and around £1 per day on average is fine but feel free to tip as little, as much or not at all, as you feel appropriate.
 You can also show appreciation by leaving a Trip Advisor and Tour Radar review and naming your Guide.